kylelarsenlarsen/E-Commerce_Back_End/README.md

-# Object-Relational Mapping (ORM): E-Commerce Back End
+# Object-Relational Mapping: E-Commerce Back End

 ## Description

-This application interacts with sequelize database and utilizes get, post, put, and delete routes to manipulate data.
+This application interacts with sequelize and utilizes get, post, put, and delete routes to manipulate data on the local database.
 [Video Demonstration](https://www.youtube.com/watch?v=dE_QEz7cKtc)

 ## Table of Contents